 These tasks are only the beginning of what you can do with the Figshare API.
+For more complex examples please see this GitHub pages site.
 We hope you feel empowered to build tools that will make your workflows more efficient and give you insight into your repository content and use.
 Please share what you learn with us and others!

 The University of Sheffield created a custom frontend to customise the look and feel of their repository and to implement some additional features using the API.
 Find out more about their process in the webinar available below.